saracooper18/ros4hri-tutorials/README.md

 Engagement is published using the `/humans/persons/<id>/engagement_status` topic, a [hri_msgs/EngagementLevel](http://docs.ros.org/en/noetic/api/hri_msgs/html/msg/EngagementLevel.html) message.

-To test the example, first run the launcher that starts all the nodes:
+To test the example, you can simply run the whole launcher that will start all the relevant nodes:

 ```
 cd /root/ros4hri_ws/src/ros4hri-tutorials/